Glenda J Ashleigh

 If you are Australian born, apply to the Births, Deaths and Marriages in the Australian State/Territory of your birth to change your name by legal process.
 Either purchase a Certified Copy of your Birth Certificate showing a notation of your new name, or apply for a Change of Name Certificate.

 You change your legal status when you marry.
 Following your marriage you are a ‘married’ person in a legally recognised relationship, that of marriage.
-If you are an Australian citizen, inform The Australian Electoral Commission and The Australian Taxation Office of your marriage as soon as possible after your wedding.
+If you are an Australian citizen, inform The Australian Electoral Commission and The Australian Taxation Office of your legal marriage as soon as possible after your wedding.